Three Days around San Francisco

 So There’s That starts a three-part series, “Three Days around San Francisco”, which are a homecoming for me and a new discovery for Charla.
 The Bay Area is indescribably beautiful, in ways that the usual images – bridges, cable cars, sourdough bread – cannot begin to show.

 We will look at Japantown, a rich corner of San Francisco often overlooked by tourists, and its reflection of Japanese modern pop culture.
 We take a familiar and eye-opening drive around my old neighborhood in North Beach, the traditional Italian neighborhood.
-We dodge flapping selfie sticks to watch rivers of tourist drive and walk down the famous curvy Lombard Street and wonder at the patience of the local residents as gawkers climb up their private stairs, rails, balconies, and bushes to get a better view.
+We dodge flapping selfie sticks to watch rivers of tourists drive and walk down the famous curvy Lombard Street and wonder at the patience of the local residents as gawkers climb up their private stairs, rails, balconies, and bushes to get a better view.

 Also in this series: In Sausalito we will roll through impossibly steep streets as the city climbs straight up a hill, as if each house is in a race with the next one to get the best view of the bay.
 We will talk about the popular local cafe serving artisanal coffee where the server makes me the ultimate promise: “I’m going to make you a great cup of coffee.”